instana/go-sensor/EventAPI.md

 }
 ```

-The critical event is reported to the Instana _Service Quality Engine_, it is logged to the dashboard and directly affects the state of the service:
+The critical event is reported to the Instana _Service Quality Engine_, it is logged to the dashboard and directly affects the state of the _games_ service:

 ![games_service_event](https://disznc.s3.amazonaws.com/Instana-Event-API-Service-Event-games-2017-07-18.png)